A lot of women want the "long leg", "slim

 and switch up your

-Lunges do tend to emphasis the adductor
+Lunges do tend to emphasize the adductor

 magnus (front leg) and rectus

-femoris (rear leg), in comparison bilateral basic movements
+femoris (rear leg), in comparison, bilateral basic movements

 like the squat and leg